pasqal-io/pasqal-cloud/README.md

 ### Get a list of jobs

 It is possible to get all jobs or a selection of jobs with the `get_jobs` method.
-This method uses a pagination system that you have to handle.
-By default, a page returns 100 jobs, but it can be changed.
+The method returns by default a page of the 100 most recent jobs but can be configured using the `pagination_params` argument.

 Here are few examples of how to use it: